play-with-docker/play-with-docker.github.io/_posts/2017-02-22-nodejs-live-debugging.markdown

 layout: post
 title:  "Live Debugging Node.js with Docker"
 author: "@manomarks"
-tags: [docker, labs]
+tags: [docker, labs, desktop]
 ---

-**Note: This tutorial requires you to run your the app locally on your own computer**
+**Note: This tutorial requires you to run your app locally on your own computer**

 ### Pre-requisites